 All elections are dead ends and the movement has known this from the beginning: we avoided all the pitfalls that have been set for us (co-optation by the government, appointment of representatives, manipulation by parties or unions, division between good and bad “Gilets jaunes”, etc.).
 We will never fall again into the election trap that […] only serves to reinforce the power of those who have a party apparatus, an enormous social and financial capital, relays in the media, etc. and certainly doesn’t serve the interests of “those who are nothing”.

 Because the State serves the economy, not the other way round!
 It is the armed wing that protects the interests of those who make their fortune by trading our means of subsistence (food, shelter, clothing, transportation, health care, education).
 It is in the pay of multinational companies that do not care about life and what people think about it.
-Their only goal is to enrich themselves by exploiting us through wage labour, by making us sick through hard work that makes no sense and by polluting and destroying the planet.
-No political decision can therefore overthrow the economy, because the economy is the political project of any modern State: a project aiming at behavioural discipline to make every moment, every fact and every action productive, profitable and controllable.
+Their only goal is to enrich themselves by exploiting us through wage labor, by making us sick through hard work that makes no sense and by polluting and destroying the planet.
+No political decision can therefore overthrow the economy, because the economy is the political project of any modern State: a project aiming at behavioral discipline to make every moment, every fact and every action productive, profitable and controllable.
 And no elected official, no parliament, can really oppose it.
 Let us remember Greece and the humiliation it suffered when it dared to believe that an elected government could fight the European Central Bank and the IMF!
 The Greek people were bled dry and the elected government, despite all its good will, was humiliated and fell in line (austerity measures, etc.)

 We therefore take note that real politics, which we have been pursuing for the past six months, begins with blockades and direct attacks on the economy.